 5 financial tips for gig workers

 Gig workers are employed as consultants or contractors (such as 1099 workers) or may be employed part time at one or multiple companies.
-There are some compelling reasons to choose gig work — 20% choose it for the flexibility.2 You can be your own boss, set your own hours and pay, enhance your work-life balance, and work on projects you love.
-But this flexibility can come at a cost: 41% of gig workers are worried about money and finances.
-And a full-time gig worker won’t have access to many of the benefits that a full-time employee has.
-In fact, only 39% of gig workers who receive any benefits are highly satisfied with what they’re offered.3
+The reasons people choose gig work are plentiful: You can be your own boss, set your own hours and pay, enhance your work-life balance, and work on projects you love.

 By taking some guidance to heart, you can enjoy the freedoms that gig work provides while also helping protect your financial stability.
 Here are a few ways to get started.

-Find your own lane
+1. Find your own lane

-Gig work can be competitive, and even more so when many new people are entering the gig economy.
+Gig work can be competitive, and even more so when many new workers are entering the gig economy.
 To stand out, focus on a specific skill or talent you have.
 For example, a graphic designer might market themself as a specialist in a particular program or technique, rather than searching for any design gig on an online marketplace.

-Start with familiar faces
+2. Start with familiar faces

-Brush up on business
+3. Brush up on business

 When you earn income through the gig economy, you become your own micro-business.
 We’re used to thinking about the different departments in larger companies, such as finance or human resources.
 But now, you need to get familiar with these ideas yourself.